Razor-AHRS/razor-9dof-ahrs/README.md

 ---

 You find a [detailed tutorial in the Wiki](https://github.com/ptrbrtz/razor-9dof-ahrs/wiki/Tutorial).
-Note: for SEN-14001 (*9DoF Razor IMU M0*), you will need to follow before https://learn.sparkfun.com/tutorials/9dof-razor-imu-m0-hookup-guide to install the necessary prerequisites, as well as an updated version of SparkFun_MPU-9250-DMP_Arduino_Library from https://github.com/lebarsfa/SparkFun_MPU-9250-DMP_Arduino_Library (an updated version of the default firmware is also available from https://github.com/lebarsfa/9DOF_Razor_IMU).
+Note: for SEN-14001 (*9DoF Razor IMU M0*), you will need to make some adaptations and follow before https://learn.sparkfun.com/tutorials/9dof-razor-imu-m0-hookup-guide to install the necessary prerequisites, as well as an updated version of SparkFun_MPU-9250-DMP_Arduino_Library from https://github.com/lebarsfa/SparkFun_MPU-9250-DMP_Arduino_Library (an updated version of the default firmware is also available from https://github.com/lebarsfa/9DOF_Razor_IMU).

 Quick setup
 ---